rousan/anonymouskiller/README.md

-# anonymouskiller
+# Anonymous Killer

-A web application to force a user to uninstall Stulish or Sarahah app from their phone
+A web application to force a user to uninstall Stulish or Sarahah app from their phone.